Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Introduction

 \subsection{Outline}

 In Section 2 we introduce BMID and its construction using Skorohod maps.
 We also give an equivalent formulation of the process $(X, V)$.
 In Section 3 we introduce the necessary background on jump process with stochastic intensity and introduce the setting used by Burdzy and White in \cite{Burdzy:White}.
 Section 4 contains the statement and proof of the main results, Theorem \ref{ch3:thmDiscreteConvergence} and Corollary \ref{th:cor_discrete_conv}.
-We end with Section \ref{sec:mutli} by briefly discussing BMID in a multidimensional setting.
+We conclude by briefly discussing BMID in a multidimensional setting in Section \ref{sec:mutli} .